 Mileage is one of the first things people check when buying a used car.

-The higher the mileage, the more the depreciation.
+The higher the mileage, the more the vehicle depreciation.

 The average UK mileage is 10,000-12,000 miles per year.

-Driving your car more frequently/for longer distances will accelerate depreciation.
+Driving your car more frequently/for longer distances will accelerate the car depreciation rate.

 In terms of the amount of value lost over time, a larger, more expensive car will lose more.